johnosbb/NLP/Spacy/README.md

 ### Prep (Preposition)

 In spaCy, "prep" typically refers to a preposition.
 Prepositions are words that express relationships between other words in a sentence, often indicating location, direction, time, or manner.
+For SpaCy the dependency label 'prep' specifically refers to prepositional modifiers of a verb, adjective, or noun,  or even another preposition.

 Examples of prepositions include: in, on, under, over, through, etc.
-In the context of spaCy dependency parsing, a "prep" dependency usually indicates a prepositional phrase, where the preposition connects to a nominal head (noun or pronoun).

 ### Advmod (Adverbial Modifier)

 "Advmod" stands for adverbial modifier in spaCy's dependency parsing.
-This is the primary indicator of an adverbial phrase.
-In spaCy's dependency tree, an "advmod" dependency signifies a relationship where the adverbial modifier is connected to the word it modifies.
+An adverb modifier of a word is a (non-clausal) adverb or adverb-headed phrase that serves to modify the meaning of the word.

+Example: "__Genetically__ modified food"

 ### Agent

+In contemporary English grammar, the agent is the noun phrase or pronoun that identifies the person or thing which initiates or performs an action in a sentence.
+Agents generally have the endings “-er” or “-or.”
+These suffixes, when added to a root word, mean someone who does something, for example: paint -> painter, sing -> singer.

-In spaCy, "agent" refers to the syntactic role played by the entity that performs an action in a sentence.
-It is often associated with the subject of a sentence when the sentence describes an action.
+In spaCy, "agent" refers to the syntactic role played by the entity that performs an action in a sentence when that agent is the complement of a passive verb.
+SpaCy's use of the term agent is based on the [Standford Dependencies Manual](https://downloads.cs.stanford.edu/nlp/software/dependencies_manual.pdf) definition.

-In the dependency parsing, the "agent" dependency is used to link the verb of a sentence to the entity carrying out the action.
-This is common in sentences with an active voice.
+In the dependency parsing of active constructs, the "agent" will often be the nominal subject.
+In such instances SpaCy will label the agent (in the grammatical sense) as the nominal subject (nsubj).
+Spacy reserves the dependency identifier "agent" for cases where an adverbial phrase is introduced in a passive construct using a word like "by".

-For example, in the sentence "The __cat__ chased the mouse," "cat" is the agent, as it is the one performing the action of chasing.
+For example, in the sentence "The mean is cooked __by__ the chef." "by" is the agent, as it is the one performing the action of cooking the meal.

-Addition example sentences analysed in SpaCy are [here](./SentenceStructure/SentenceAnalysis/adverbials.md)
+Additional example sentences analysed in SpaCy are [here](./SentenceStructure/SentenceAnalysis/adverbials.md)

 ## Identifying Complements

 A complement is a grammatical element that completes the meaning of a verb, adjective, or noun.
 Complements provide additional information that is necessary to fully understand the intended meaning of the sentence.

 ### Subject Complements